Article extracted from a workshop & book called:

 Nothing stands still.
 Life goes on all the time.
 Before you can blink your eyes, somebody has passed you by.

 Stop chasing, stop being reactive.
 Be Pro Active, change before you have to change.
 It hurts less!
 Start looking, where can you be proactive?

 If you do what everybody else does, you end up with what everybody else has, which may not be something you want at all.

 Do you like what everybody else does?

 Do the things you like, and change the things that you don't like.

 The bottom line at this moment is simply to learn something new.
 We have to do something new, even if we have to let go of what we think may be right.

-I actually like to be proven wrong, as this gives me the opportunity to learn something new.
+Be happy if you are actually proven wrong, as this gives you the great opportunity to learn something new.